black-parrot-hdk/zynq-parrot/README.md

-Support for rapid design iteration of BlackParrot on Zynq FPGAs.
+Support for rapid design iteration of BlackParrot and Accelerators more broadly on Zynq FPGAs.

 See cosim directory for more instructions.